zenustech/zeno/BUILD.md

 > The `--config Release` argument is **only required on Windows**, thank to the fact that MSBuild is a multi-config generator.
 > If you use `-DCMAKE_BUILD_TYPE=Debug` in the *configure* phase, then you should also `--config Debug` in the *build* phase.

+> Also, Windows doesn't support `--parallel` argument, which means MSBuild is a single-threaded build system, you have to wait.

 ### Linux